mcuevasr/CS143/README.md

   code_methods - emit code for methods

   Once all of this code is emitted, the MIPS simulator can use it to run the program.

+  cool-tree.h helps define getter functions which are useful for obtaining information about variables of the current Expression object.
+Information such as variable name and values are gathered into a map representing the current scope of variable names.